 I have never forgotten.
 No one forgets achieving a dream.
 In my late teens, these were two simple, interconnected dreams – a) of working in an office and b) driving a car.
 The society that I was brought up placed no emphasis on a girls’ profession.
 Education was important but marriage plans were seeded right in the beginning.
 So dreaming of being a ‘working woman’ was a big deal.
 It still is.

 My wide eyed journey at workplace started here, in Mumbai.
 You may think I was lucky to bag important-to-the business projects even in my trainee days, but I worked hard on each project to deliver and more importantly to prove my intellect.
 I remember asking for a haircut when I wanted to look serious and middle aged in meetings.
 Delivering results to get more freedom to work my way became a habit.
-It was all about ‘how you think, learn, apply and repeat.‘ I remember the place, the presentation, the time of the day where an idea struck me.
-I developed the idea for a Times Now campaign in one of the metro cities.
+It was all about ‘how you think, learn, apply and repeat.‘ I remember the place, the presentation, the time of the day where a particular idea struck me.
+I developed that idea for a Times Now campaign in one of the metro cities.
 That campaign had made a huge difference to the market share and therefore to the business.
 Steve Jobs would have called these independent events coming together as connecting the dots.
 But you need a process to connect the dots.
 SHIFT, the course will teach you that.
 It will take you through the cycle of think, learn, apply and repeat.

 Being wide eyed is a habit of being in awe, which aids in critical thinking.
 You will find it in the course.
 Stay awe- inspired!